valinsky/blog/content/posts/minimizing-else-statements.md

 ### Conclusion

 One of the primary reasons code bases become complicated and hard to maintain is the excessive use of `else` statements, particularly when they are nested.
-For your peace of mind and that of your teammates, and for enhancing your developer skills, it's highly recommended to minimizing its usage.
-And when it is used, it should be used wisely.
+For your peace of mind and that of your teammates, and for enhancing your developer skills, it's highly recommended to minimize its usage.
+And when you do use, use it wisely.

 As a side note, `else` can freely be used with `except` statements and `for` loops, since that's not conditional branching.